godotengine/godot-demo-projects/3d/global_illumination/README.md

 A sphere and box are parented to the camera to showcase dynamic object lighting.
 A ReflectionProbe is parented to the sphere to showcase real-time reflections.
 When the ReflectionProbe is hidden, it is disabled.
-In this case, VoxelGI, SDFGI or environment lighting will be used to provide fallback reflections.
+In this case, VoxelGI, SDFGI, or environment lighting will be used to provide fallback reflections.

 A Decal node is parented to the moving sphere and cube to provide simple shadows for them.
 This is especially effective when using the LightmapGI (All) global illumination mode,